My name is Andrés Aravena. I am a Chilean researcher with a background quite uncommon in Turkey.

 The most important part of my research, before coming to Turkey, was the development of biotechnological tools to improve the copper mining process, which corresponds to over 65% of chilean exports.
 This was a national strategic goal and affects the national budget in a significant way.
 To achieve these results, my former group used genomics (we was the first one sequencing a full genome in Chile), transcriptomics (designing and analyzing microarrays and qPCR experiments), metabolomics (building metabolic models and measuring metabolite concentrations using ad-hoc mass spectrometry) and metagenomics (developing theoretical and experimental tools to monitor the taxonomic composition of environmental samples).

 I’m currently Assistant Professor at the Molecular Biology and Genetics Department of Istanbul University, where I teach “Methodology of Scientific Research” and “Systems Biology”.
-His current research focus on the analysis of ancient DNA metagenomic data from archeological specimens using probabilistic methods.
+My current research focus on the analysis of ancient DNA metagenomic data from archeological specimens using probabilistic methods.

 Türkçe bilmiyorum 😟 (yet)